techintern-school/learn-app/curicculum/markdown/0-welcome_letter.md

 ## New student welcome letter

-You can read the [new student welcome letter here](https://medium.com/@geoff616/techintern-school-new-student-welcome-letter-f1836085244d) to learn more about this course and what you will learn.
+You can read the [new student welcome letter here](https://medium.com/@geoff616/techintern-school-new-student-welcome-letter-f1836085244d) to learn more about the course content and structure.